Advice & support

 NHS trusts were told in January to reduce base costs by 1% and make productivity improvements of 4% so the NHS as a whole achieves financial balance in 2025/26.
 NHS England has since demanded specific cuts to ‘corporate costs’.

-• NHS trusts must reduce the growth in ‘corporate costs’ since ‘pre-pandemic levels’ by 50%, between Oct-Dec 2025
+- NHS trusts must reduce the growth in ‘corporate costs’ since pre-pandemic levels by 50% by the end of 2025

-• NHS England will say more about how to make these cuts, including on pooling resources at geographical and system level, and collect monthly corporate cost data
+- NHS England will give more details about how these cuts should be made, including guidance on pooling resources at geographical and system level, and will collect monthly corporate cost data

-• The CNO for England will advise on reducing unwarranted variation in the number of corporate nursing roles
+- The Chief Nursing Officer for England will advise on reducing unwarranted variation in the number of corporate nursing roles

-MiP is seeking clarity about these cuts and associated guidance, both nationally and with local employers.
-Members must join prior to any formal change programme beginning to ensure they can access MiP support.
+MiP is seeking clarity about these cuts and the associated guidance, both nationally and with local employers.
+Members must join MiP prior to any formal change programme beginning to ensure they can access union support.

 MiP will write to members directly and update this page when further information is received.